benmosheron/bngc/README.md

 ## Usage

 Run via SBT `sbt run`, or via an IDE.
 I use IntelliJ.
+An XML file will be created in the `out` folder unless specified by `--outFileDirectory`.

 ## Config